knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

     (Alternatively, you can use the command ``ionic start ScreenScore list --type=react --capacitor``, to skip steps 2-5.
 [Learn how to use this command](https://ionicframework.com/docs/cli/commands/start) )

-2. When the Ionic CLI asks "Use the app creation wizard?", select "n", if you want to use the CLI to create your project.
-Note that to use Ionic's wizard, you need to have or create an Ionic account.
+2. When the Ionic CLI asks, "Use the app creation wizard?" select "n" if you want to use the CLI to create your project.
+Note that you need to have or create an Ionic account to use Ionic's wizard.

 ![image](https://user-images.githubusercontent.com/16801415/230063847-f699f107-b445-4a33-b049-53b4cfad13c8.png)